Vicar’s Letter by Rev Tom Ringland

 Prayer Fellowship

-The Prayer Fellowship usually meets on the 4th Tuesday of each month at 7.30 pm to pray together for the Benefice, the wider church, local, national and international issues, and for personal concerns and each other.
+The Prayer Fellowship meets on the 4th Tuesday of each month at 7.30 pm at Aysgarth Institute to pray together for the benefice, the wider church, local, national and international issues, and for personal concerns and each other.
 We begin with a Bible Reflection and short discussion.
-The next meeting is on Tuesday 23rd July
+The next meeting is on Tuesday January 28th.

 Christian Aid